shankarveruva/Projects/README.md

 # Projects
-This repo consists of the projects I worked on individually and within a team
+This repo consists of the projects I worked on.